MicaelaLV/space-game/README.md

 ## Technologies Used

 ### CODE:
+- HTML5
+- CSS3
-HTML5 - CSS3 - GETSKELETON(to be implemented in the next refactorings) - ANIMATE CSS (used for the some texts movements) - JAVASCRIPT - JQUERY.
+- GETSKELETON (to be implemented in the next refactorings)
+- ANIMATE CSS (used for the some texts movements)
+- JAVASCRIPT
+- JQUERY.

 ### DESIGN:
+- SKETCH
-SKETCH - ZEPLIN
+- ZEPLIN

 ## Approach taken